rbind/cheap_shots/content/post/reasons-to-live.md

 # Conclusion

 For now, I'm satisfied with my answers to these questions.
 I may never have a perfect answer, but satisfication is good enough.

+[^life]: I couldn't sleep because I was having trouble reconstructing these arguments in my head.
+Writing them down makes them better.

-I think the fundamental principle of existensialism is sound.
+[^right]: I use this word in the sense of [an ethical principle of entitlement](https://en.wikipedia.org/wiki/Rights).

 [^zebrafood]: [Madagascar crabgrass was preferred by zebras in a cafeteria trial](https://journals.uair.arizona.edu/index.php/jrm/article/viewFile/6641/6251)